Main illustration: CACHETEJACK

 When it comes to survey timing, again companies are faced with a myriad of options.
 Do you survey your customers quarterly?
 Or after specific events occur such as purchases or business reviews?
 Or keep it randomized?
 And how do you treat people in the same company?
 Should colleagues get the survey at the same time or dispersed throughout the survey period?

-For us, we again made a decision on what would provide the most valuable and actionable insights so we chose to survey customers at specific milestones after signing up (at two months, six months and every six months from then on).
+For us, we again made a decision on what would provide the most valuable and actionable insights.
+We chose to survey customers at specific milestones after signing up (at two months, six months and every six months from then on).
 This helps us understand the journey of our customers, from their first experience getting to grips with our tools, right through to their “expert” years.
-To enable this, our chosen survey partners at InMoment (formerly Wootric) developed a feature allowing us to analyze responses by the number of days that have passed since the respondent’s sign-up date.
+When we first began this experiment, we worked with our amazing survey partners at InMoment (formerly Wootric) to develop a feature allowing us to analyze responses by the number of days that have passed since the respondent’s sign-up date.

 Where to present an NPS survey